Henry Dübs: Death

 In later life Dubs lived at 2 Wellesley Place in Glasgow.

 Henry Dübs died of pancreatic cancer in 1876, at the age of 60.
 He is buried near the summit of Glasgow Necropolis with his wife Agnes Sillars (1823-1894).

-He was succeeded as managing partner by William Lorimer who had joined the company in 1864.
+He was succeeded as managing partner by Sir William Lorimer (1844-1922) who had joined the company in 1864.
 Lorimer held this position until 1903.

 Company merger

 Following Dübs' death, the company expanded its export business and in 1903 merged with Manchester locomotive builders, Sharp, Stewart & Company and Neilson, Reid & Company to become the North British Locomotive Company.
 At the time Dübs & Company were the second largest locomotive manufacturer in Britain.
 The amalgamated company was the largest locomotive builder in the world outside of the United States, employing 7,570 men and capable of building 600 locomotives a year.